lexjansen/cdisc-core-sas/README.md

 Proof of Concept for running CDISC CORE within SAS.

-This Proof of Concepts was developed on Windows 10 with SAS 9.4 TS1M7.
+This Proof of Concepts is based on CORE release v0.6.3 (October 12, 2023) and was developed on Windows 10 with SAS 9.4 TS1M7.

 ## Supported python versions